Laplacian matrices of weighted digraphs represented as quantum states: Introduction

 \section{Introduction}

-Quantum mechanics deals with states living in the Hilbert space, allowing for linear superpositions to be built up, a facility of immmense importance for harnessing the power of quantum mechanics, but at the same time making it computationally a formidable task.
-This can be most easily appreciated by considering entanglement \cite{wooter98} in higher dimensions as well as in multi-partite systems \cite{multient}, all mathematically and computationally very formidable tasks.
+Quantum mechanics deals with states living in the Hilbert space, allowing for linear superpositions to be built up, a facility of immmense importance for harnessing the power of quantum mechanics but at the same time making it computationally a formidable task.
+This can be most easily appreciated by considering entanglement \cite{Einstein,wooter98} in higher dimensions as well as in multi-partite systems \cite{multient}, all mathematically and computationally very formidable tasks.
 Any tool that would aid in this regard would be very welcome.
-The theory of graphs \cite{graphs} is a well-developed mathematical theory that has found many applications in diverse areas such as in network systems \cite{Newman}, optimization \cite{opti}, algorithms \cite{algo}.
-Graphs have, by their very construction, the inbuilt feature of visualization.
-A pertinent question to ask is whether a graphical representation of quantum states can be made?
-This would enable the incorporation of the mathematical machinery of graph states into the problems of quantum mechanics and at the same time bring in the attractive feature of visualization of quantum states.